The Cronulla Beach Walk Guide

 Salmon Haul Reserve

-A brand new pirate ship adventure fort opened here last year, making this spot very popular for local families.
+A brand new pirate ship adventure fort opened here last year, and local families have claimed it as their own.

 If you are looking to get away from the crowds mid-week on a sunny day at Cronulla, this is one of your best bets.
 Pack your snorkel and see what you can spot off the rocks here.